 To optimize transmission, the signal must be encoded to facilitate its transmission on the physical medium.
 There are various encoding systems for this purpose that can be divided into two categories:

 - Two-level encoding: the signal can only take on a strictly negative or strictly positive value (-X or +X, where X represents a value of the physical quantity being used to transport the signal).

 - Three-level encoding: the signal can take on a strictly negative, null or strictly positive value (-X, 0, or +X).

 NRZ encoding (meaning No Return to Zero), is the first encoding system, and also the simplest.
 It consists of simply transforming the 0s into -X and the 1s into +X. This results in a bipolar encoding in which the signal is never null.
 Thus, the receiver can determine whether a signal is present or not.

 NRZI encoding is significantly different from NRZ encoding.
 With this encoding, when the bit value is 1, the signal changes state after the clock tick.
 When the bit value is 0, the signal does not change state.

 NRZI encoding has numerous advantages, including:

-However, it does have one problem: the presence of continuous current during a sequence of zeros, which disturbs the synchronization between transmitter and receiver.
+However, it does have one problem: the presence of continuous current during a sequence of zeros that disturbs the synchronization between transmitter and receiver.

-Manchester encoding, also called biphase encoding or PE (for Phase Encode), introduces a transition in the middle of each interval.
-In fact, it amounts to performing an exclusive OR (XOR) of the signal with the clock signal, which translates into a raising edge when the bit value is zero and a falling edge in the opposite case.
+Manchester encoding, also called biphase encoding or Phase Encode (PE), introduces a transition in the middle of each interval.
+In fact, it amounts to performing an exclusive OR (XOR) of the signal with the clock signal that translates into a rising edge when the bit value is zero and a falling edge in the opposite case.